-- Be among the first to register for classes for Fall 2020
+- Be among the first to register for classes for the Fall semester

-- Receive one-on-one assistance picking classes from one of our academic counselors who will also guide you during your time at Binghamton.
+- Receive assistance picking classes from one our Academic Counselors who will also guide you during your time at Binghamton.

-Students participate in online workshops from the comfort of home to hone their skills before entering Binghamton in the fall.
+Students participate in online courses from the comfort of home to hone their skills before entering Binghamton in the fall.
 Get an edge on the competition before even starting classes!

-- Academic workshops like math and writing keep knowledge and skills sharp over the summer, preparing students to hit the ground running when everyone else is still trying to figure things out.
+- Academic courses like chem, math, writing keep knowledge and skills sharp over the summer, preparing students to hit the ground running when everyone else is still trying to figure things out.

-- Non-academic workshops are designed to get students thinking about how to get engaged on campus, how to land leadership roles as soon as possible, how to start thinking about career paths, or just how to keep calm under pressure.
+- Professional development courses are designed to get students thinking about how to get engaged on campus, how to land leadership roles as soon as possible, how to start thinking about career paths, or just how to keep calm under pressure.

 To enroll in the S4P summer program, look for an invitation, sent out each May.

-For more information or if you have any questions, e-mail Steve Rebello or call Josh Perry at 607-777-6879.
+For more information or if you have any questions, e-mail Steve Rebello or call the office at 607-777-2024.

 Perks of attending S4P

-As a new Binghamton University student, you must attend a summer Orientation session, which typically costs around $225.
+As a new Binghamton University student, you must attend a summer Orientation session, which typically costs around $225 ($125 for transfer students).
 S4P participants attend Orientation during the first few days of S4P, and SSS will cover the cost!